 Online scams, such as email 'phishing' scams are on the rise and are designed to trick you into giving away your money, passwords and personal details such as your tax file number (TFN).

-For more on how to protect yourself from online scams visit the Tech Savvy Seniors online security section.
-The Department of also has information about online security.
+For more on how to protect yourself from online scams visit the Tech Savvy Seniors online section.

 Protection from telemarketing

 You can join the National Do Not Call Register.